chp2001/network_decomposition_analysis/README.md

 ![Mississippi River Basin](images/mississippi_river_basin.png)

 The selected component above, in bright red, is everything leading to the Mississippi River outlet in the network.
-It obviously does not contain the full Mississippi River and its tributaries, despite the reality of it being a single river.
-This is a good example of how the network does not seem to fully reflect the real-world hydrology.
+The polygon should fully contain the entire Mississippi River drainage and its tributaries, but only contains a portion of the Red River and other areas of the lower Mississippi.
+This is a good example of how the network does not seem to fully reflect the real-world hydro-topology.

 ### **West Coast Complexity**

 ![West Coast](images/west_coast.png)

-As is apparent in the picture, the west coast is a mess of components, with many of them not connected to a terminal nexus.
-There are a great many smaller lakes and water bodies that are not connected to the ocean, and each catchment chooses a different outlet, making the region extremely complex and component-dense.
-It can be very difficult to tell what is actually happening in this region, much less if what is happening is correct.
+As expected and as apparent in the picture, the western portion of the network containes many closed basins.
+However, many of these are not connected to a terminal nexus, which is probably an error and is certainly inconsistent.
+Because of this high density of disconnected closed systems, the region is extremely complex and component-dense and it can be very difficult to tell what is actually happening in this region, much less if what is happening is correct.
-It would be good for a hydrologist to take a closer look at this region, and see if the network is actually correct, or if there are issues with the data.
+This area will need careful review by a hydrologist familiar with the region to see if the network is correct, or to identify specific issues with the data.

 ## Conclusion